IntusCoreLabs/clove.labs/README.md

-# 🌿 Clove — Your AI Project Builder Agent
+# 🌿 clove.labs — Your AI Project Builder Agent

 Clove is an **open-source autonomous agent** that helps you generate, configure, and scaffold software projects using artificial intelligence.
-Whether you're building a web app, dashboard, or API, Clove gets you started instantly — clean, typed, and production-ready.
+Whether you're building a web app, dashboard, or API, clove gets you started instantly — clean, typed, and production-ready.

 ---